RedPRL/sml-redprl/README.md

-*RedPRL* is the People's Refinement Logic, a next-generation homage to [Nuprl](http://www.nuprl.org); RedPRL was preceeded by [JonPRL](http://www.github.com/jonsterling/jonprl), written by Jon Sterling, Danny Gratzer and Vincent Rahli.
+*RedPRL* is the People's Refinement Logic, a next-generation homage to [Nuprl](http://www.nuprl.org); RedPRL was preceeded by [JonPRL](http://www.github.com/jonsterling/jonprl), written by Jon Sterling, Daniel Gratzer and Vincent Rahli.

 The purpose of RedPRL is to provide a practical implementation of Computational Cubical Type Theory in the Nuprl style, integrating modern advances in proof